-Merkel hints at same-sex marriage vote in Germany
+German lawmakers to vote on same-sex marriage

 With September's election looming, Merkel has come under increasing pressure on the issue.
 In the past two weeks her main rivals and potential coalition partners have all come out in support of "Ehe fur alle" (marriage for all).

-The left-leaning Green party and the centrist FDP have both said that they will not enter into any coalition deal if "Ehe fur alle" is not enshrined in it.
+The left-leaning Green party and the centrist FDP both said that they would not enter into any coalition deal if "Ehe fur alle" was not enshrined in it.
 The left-leaning Die Linke party has long supported full equality.

 And in a speech at the SPD congress on Sunday, Schulz promised that same-sex marriage would be legalized in any government involving his party.